auth0/symfony/README.md

 jwt-auth-bundle:
     client_id:     YOURCLIENTID
     client_secret: YOURCLIENTSECRET
-    secret_base64_encoded: TRUE if the secret is base64 encoded (true by default as the Auth0 secret)
+    secret_base64_encoded: (optional) TRUE if the secret is base64 encoded (true by default as the Auth0 secret)
 ~~~

 ###4.
 Setup your User and UserProvider